Naked-Cat-Plugins/Maximum-Quantity-for-WooCommerce-Shops/readme.txt

 The plugin only has 2 settings.
 You can use these settings in a variety of ways to accomplish the unique goals of your store.
 See the documentation for specific ways to use these settings:

-1. To set a global limit to affect all products, go to WooCommerce -> Settings -> Products tab.
+1. To set a global limit to affect all products, go to WooCommerce, Settings, Products tab.
 Click “Inventory”.
-Scroll down to “Maximum Quantity Limit Per Product”.
+Scroll down to “Maximum quantity per product”.
 Set your desired limit there.
 2. To set an individual product limit for a single product, go the product’s own “Edit product” page.
 Scroll down to the “Product Data” box.
 Click on the Inventory tab.
-There, you’ll see the setting called “Max Quantity Per Order” where you can set your desired max limit for that product.
+There, you’ll see the setting called “Max quantity per order” where you can set your desired maximum limit for that product.

 == Frequently Asked Questions ==